Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/PFAC/Split-Settlement.md

 <!--
 type: tab
 -->
-Example of a gift card cancel (201: Created) response.
+Example of a split settlement charges (201: Created) response.

 <!-- theme: info -->
 > See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) for more information.